bobbingwide/genesis-oik/readme.txt

 == Change Log ==
+= 1.3.2 =
+* Fixed: Workaround for WordPress TRAC 59892
+* Tested: With WordPress 6.4.2 and WordPress Multisite
+* Tested: With PHP 8.3

 = 1.3.1 =
 * Added: Add theme.json #17
 * Added: Enable ACF local JSON #18
-* Tested: With WordPress 6.2.2 and WordPress Multi Site
+* Tested: With WordPress 6.3 and WordPress Multisite
 * Tested: With PHP 8.0

 = 1.3.0 =